Yeah, just checking, see what's come in here when I was going to yeah, okay, let's see.

 Which one of us is Trump going to target?

-Because they think obvious if you can tell the way this thing is written.
+Because they think, obviously, if you can tell the way this thing is written, that the drive-bys think that Putin gave the guy polonium 210.

 Here's Bill in San Diego.